awsdocs/aws-greengrass-developer-guide/doc_source/ml-feedback-connector.md

   ```

   The policy should include all destination buckets as resources\.
 You can grant granular or conditional access to resources \(for example, by using a wildcard \* naming scheme\)\.
 For more information, see [Adding and Removing IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html) in the *IAM User Guide*\.
++ The [CloudWatch Metrics connector](cloudwatch-metrics-connector.md) added to the Greengrass group and configured\.
+This is required only if you want to use the metrics reporting feature\.
 + [AWS IoT Greengrass Machine Learning SDK](lambda-functions.md#lambda-sdks-ml) v1\.1\.0 is required to interact with this connector\.

 ## Parameters<a name="ml-feedback-connector-param"></a>